kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 **Size of the data**

 	The most outstanding feature of the above data sets is their large size, both in terms of the number of rows and columns.
-This is primarily because data acquisition and data storage is very cheap.
+This is primarily because data acquisition and data storage has become cheap.

 	The number of rows isn't too big of a deal: we can sub-sample the data, use parallel processors on our computers or distributed computing (a.k.a. cloud computing) to deal with this.
 The bigger problem is the number of columns in the data arrays.
 A data set with :math:`K` columns can be visualized using :math:`K(K-1)/2` pairs of scatterplots;  this is manageable for :math:`K < 8`, but the quadratic number of combinations prevents us from using scatterplot matrices to visualize this data, especially when :math:`K>10`.

+	The need here is for a toll that deals with large :math:`K`.

 **Lack of independence**

-	The lack of independence is a big factor - it is problematic for example with MLR where the :math:`\mathbf{X}'\mathbf{X}` becomes singular as the data become more dependent.
+	The lack of independence is a big factor in modern data sets - it is problematic for example with MLR where the :math:`\mathbf{X}'\mathbf{X}` becomes singular as the data become more dependent.
 Sometimes we can make our data more independent by selecting a reduced number of columns, but this requires good knowledge of the system being investigated, is time-consuming, and we risk omitting important variables.

 **Low signal to noise ratio**

 	Engineering systems are usually kept as stable as possible: the ideal being a flat line.
 Data from such systems have very little signal and high noise.
 Even though we might record 50 Mb per second from various sensors, computer systems can, and actually do, "throw away" much of the data.
 This is not advisable from a multivariate data analysis perspective, but the reasoning behind it is hard to fault: much of the data we collect is not very informative.
 A lot of it is just from constant operation, noise, slow drift or error.

-This everyday, routine data is also called happenstance data.
+	Finding the interesting signals in these routine data (also known as happenstance data), is a challenge.

 **Non-causal data**

 	This happenstance data is also non-causal.
 The opposite case is when one runs a designed experiment; this intentionally adds variability into a process, allowing us to conclude cause-and-effect relationships, if we properly block and randomize.

 	But happenstance data just allows us to draw inference based on correlation effects.
 Since correlation is a prerequisite for causality, we can often learn a good deal from the correlation patterns in the data.
-Then we use our engineering knowledge to validate any correlations, and we can go on to truly verify causality with a randomized designed experiment, if it is an important effect.
+Then we use our engineering knowledge to validate any correlations, and we can go on to truly verify causality with a randomized designed experiment, if it is an important effect to verify.

 **Errors in the data**

 	Tools, such as least squares analysis, assume the recorded data has no error.
-But most engineering systems have error in their measurements, some of it quite large.
+But most engineering systems have error in their measurements, some of it quite large, since much of the data is collected by automated systems under non-ideal conditions.

+	So we require tools that relax the assumption that measurements have no error.

 **Missing data**

 	Missing data are very common in engineering applications.
 Sensors go off-line, are damaged, or it is simply not possible to record all the variables (attributes) on each observation.
+Classical approaches are to throw away rows or columns with incomplete information, which might be acceptable when we have large quantities of data, but could lead to omitting important information in many cases.

 ..
 OMIT FOR NOW
 		:alt:	images/Missing-data.png